-The Committee takes ESG matters, including climate change, seriously and regularly reviews its policies in this area and its Investment Managers' approach to ESG.

-The Fund believes in collective engagement and is a member of the Local Authority Pension Fund Forum (LAPFF), through which it collectively exercises a voice across a range of corporate governance issues.
+The Committee takes ESG matters, including climate change, seriously and regularly reviews its policies in this area and The Investment Managers' approach to ESG.
+The Fund believes in collective engagement and is a member of the Local Authority Investment Forum (LAPFF), through which it collectively exercises a voice across a range of corporate governance issues.